Multimodal Industrial Anomaly Detection by Crossmodal Feature Mapping: Experimental Settings

 Both \mtwo{} and \mthree{} consist of just three linear layers, each but the last one followed by GeLU activations.
 The number of units per layer is $768, 960, 1152$ for \mtwo{} and $1152, 960, 768$ for \mthree{}.
 The two networks are trained jointly for $250$ epochs using Adam~\cite{adam} with a learning rate of $0.001$.

 As done in~\cite{horwitz2023back, wang2023multimodal, RudWeh2023}, we fit a plane with RANSAC on the 3D point cloud and consider a point as background if the distance to the plane is less than $0.005$.
-Background points are discarded from the Points Clouds in input to $\mathcal{F}_{3D}$.
-This procedure accelerates the processing of 3D features during both training and inference and mitigates background noise in anomaly maps.
+Background points are discarded from the in input to $\mathcal{F}_{3D}$.
+This procedure accelerates the processing of 3D features and mitigates background noise in anomaly maps.

 Moreover, as described in~\cref{sec:pruning} to obtain lighter versions of our framework we prune both feature extractors at layer $l$ equal to $1$, $4$, $8$, to obtain \emph{Tiny}, \emph{Small} and \emph{Medium} architectures referred to as Ours-T, Ours-S, and Ours-M.